In latest shot at Mexico, Trump proposes U.S. penalty for drugs

-WASHINGTON (Reuters) - President Donald Trump, hammering on a favorite theme, on Friday proposed another way to crack down on what he describes as a crisis of undocumented immigration and drug trafficking on the U.S.-Mexico border.
+WASHINGTON (Reuters) - President Donald Trump, hammering on a favorite theme, on Friday said he was considering slapping Mexico with an unspecified economic penalty to crack down on what he describes as a crisis of undocumented immigration and drug trafficking on the U.S.-Mexico border.

-Without providing details, Trump said he was considering an unspecified economic penalty on Mexico to counter drug smuggling, apart from tariffs on imports.

 Praising Mexico for moving recently against drug traffickers, Trump said, “If they continue that, everything will be fine.
 If they don’t we’re going to tariff their cars at 25 percent.”